-What if there was a natural medicine that could not only control Huntington’s Chorea, as well as chorea stemming from other non-genetic diseases and conditions, but quite possibly cure it?
+What if there were a natural medicine that could control Huntington’s Chorea, as well as chorea stemming from other non-genetic diseases and conditions, and perhaps arrest the progression?

-What if instead of having to take a medicine that may force you to think about suicide, you could take the extract of a simple flower and re-discover how good life is without chorea?
+What if instead of having to take a medicine that may force you to think about suicide, as so many chorea victims do, you could take the extract of a simple flower and re-discover how good life is without chorea?

 What if the medical profession published numerous medical journal articles about this natural medicine 150 or so years ago, when it was a standard successful treatment for chorea?

 And finally, what if for the last 80 years or so the combined power of the US government and Pig Pharma corporations had made possession of this natural medicine grounds for slamming you in prison for a long, long time?
 That would be – let’s see, what’s the opposite of “Awesome”?

 Huntington’s disease is a neuro-degenerative disease and most common inherited cause of chorea.
 Other non-inherited causes of chorea are show in the graphic above.

 Chorea is characterized by brief, semi-directed, irregular movements that are not repetitive or rhythmic, but appear to flow from one muscle to the next.
 When chorea is serious, slight movements will become thrashing motions.

 The characteristic movements of chorea often include twisting and writhing.
 Walking may become difficult because of uncontrollable body postures and leg movements.